As we all know our kids are smarter and know more about the internet than us.

 We need to teach this approach in our homes and of course at school giving scenarios and allowing students or our children to reply with a consequence.

-This approach may be a huge reason there friend didn’t get suspended and you as a friend helped out both your friend and the victim.
+This approach may be a huge reason their friend didn’t get suspended and you as a friend helped out both your friend and the victim.

-In today’s society our youth are so used to texting, tweeting and posting before ever going face to face with someone about a problem they have.
-The amount they’re on line has made the youth of today unaware of the consequences on posting negative comments online.
+In today’s society, our youth are so used to texting, tweeting, and posting before ever going face to face with someone about a problem they have.
+The amount they’re online has made the youth of today unaware of the consequences of posting negative comments online.